ThandieRmane/Google-Business-Intelligence-Professional-Certificate/README.md

 **BI Analyst:** Thandie R.

-**Client/Sponsor:** Google Fibre; Emma Santiage, Hiring Manager
+**Client/Sponsor:** <br>Google Fibre; Emma Santiage, Hiring Manager

 **Purpose:** As part of an interview process, Fibre customer service team has requested a dashboard using fictional call center data.
 Google Fibre provides individuals and businesses with fibre optic internet.
 The customer service team would like to determine how often customers call again after the first inquiry.
 They would like to explore the trends in repeated calls to identify why customers are having to call more than once.
 Insights will improve the overall customer service experience.
 The dashboard created should provide valuable insights to the customer service team.

 **Key dependencies:**

-*Team members:*
+*Team members:* <br>
--Ian ortega (BI Analysts)
+-Ian ortega (BI Analysts)<br>
 -Sylvie Essa (BI Analysts)

-*Stakeholders:*
+*Stakeholders:*<br>
--Emma Santiago, Hiring Manager (primary contact) -Keith Portone, Project Manager (primary contact) -Minna Rah, Lead BI Analyst
+-Emma Santiago, Hiring Manager (primary contact)<br>
+-Keith Portone, Project Manager (primary contact)<br>
+-Minna Rah, Lead BI Analyst<br>

-*Expected deliverables:*
+*Expected deliverables:* <br>
--A chart or table measuring repeat calls by their first contact date -A chart or table exploring repeat calls by market and problem type -Charts showcasing repeat calls by week, month, and quarter
+-A chart or table measuring repeat calls by their first contact date<br>
+-A chart or table exploring repeat calls by market and problem type<br>
+-Charts showcasing repeat calls by week, month, and quarter<br>

-**Stakeholder requirements:** (R - required, D - desired, or N - nice to have.)
+**Stakeholder requirements:** (R - required, D - desired, or N - nice to have.)<br>
--R: A chart or table measuring repeat calls by their first contact date
+-R: A chart or table measuring repeat calls by their first contact date<br>
--R: A chart or table exploring repeat calls by market and problem type
+-R: A chart or table exploring repeat calls by market and problem type<br>
--D: Charts showcasing repeat calls by week, month, and quarter
+-D: Charts showcasing repeat calls by week, month, and quarter<br>
--R: Dashboard needs to be accessible, with large print and text-to-speech alternatives.
+-R: Dashboard needs to be accessible, with large print and text-to-speech alternatives.<br>
--D: Provide insights into the types of customer issues that seem to generate more repeat calls
+-D: Provide insights into the types of customer issues that seem to generate more repeat calls<br>
--R: Explore repeat caller trends in the three different market cities
+-R: Explore repeat caller trends in the three different market cities<br>
 -R: Design charts so that stakeholders can view trends by week, month, quarter, and year.

-**Success criteria:**
+**Success criteria:** <br>
 The team’s ultimate goal is to reduce call volume by increasing customer satisfaction and improving operational optimization.
 The dashboard should demonstrate an understanding of this goal and provide stakeholders with insights about repeat caller volumes in different markets and the types of problems they represent.

 *Specific:* The insights provided by the dashboard should identify the characteristics of repeated calls and the quantity of such calls.